5t3ph/11ty-twitch-scenes/README.md

 A scene specific class is generated as `scene-[fileslug]` on the `<main>` element.

 The `index` maps to the `primary` Sass file, the other `/scenes/` map to the Sass file matching the file slug.
-If you add a scene, you will need to create a class to apply styles to `<main>` unless you want the entire area to be a capture area.
+If you add a scene, you will need to add a CSS style to it's new class to apply styles to `<main>` unless you want the entire area to be a capture area.

 The `preshow` layout is an example of passing content to be included within `<main>`.